-To date, we have devoted a substantial portion of our efforts and financial resources to the development of our first diagnostic test, CyPath[®] Lung.
-As a result, since our inception in 2014, we have generated no revenue from sales of the CyPath[®] Lung test and have funded our operations principally through private sales of our equity or debt securities.
-We have never been profitable and, as of December 31, 2021, we had total negative working capital of \$11.6 million, including \$8.7 million of convertible notes, and an accumulated deficit of approximately \$28.5 million.
+To date, we have devoted a substantial portion of our efforts and financial resources to the development of our first diagnostic test, CyPatfl Lung.
+As a result, since our inception in 2014, we have funded our operations principally through private sales of our equity or debt securities.
+In the second quarter of 2022, we started to recognize revenue from sales of the CyPathl Lung test by our licensee, Precision Pathology.
+We have never been profitable and, as of June 30, 2022, we had total negative working capital of \$13.4 million, including \$11.1 million of convertible notes, and an accumulated deficit of approximately \$30.1 million.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue the development of our diagnostic tests or therapeutic products and advance them through clinical trials.

-In the fourth quarter of 2021 and the first quarter of 2022, the Company raised an additional \$2.4 million through the sale of bridge notes that are convertible into the Company's Common Stock at the time of an IPO, or at the noteholder's option, at \$0.60 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
-The bridge notes bear interest at six percent (6%) and have a maturity date of May 31, 2022.
+In the fourth quarter of 2021 and the first quarter of 2022, the Company raised an additional \$2.4 million through the sale of bridge notes.
+In August 2022, the Company issued an additional \$0.3 million from the sale of bridge notes from related parties.
+The bridge notes are convertible into the Company's Common Stock at the time of an initial public offering (an "IPO"), or at the noteholder's option, at \$4.20 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
+The bridge notes bear interest at six percent (6%).
 Additionally, each noteholder received a warrant to purchase one share of Common Stock based on the investor's bridge note principal balance investment.
-The warrants have a five-year term at an exercise price equal to the Company's IPO price or \$0.75 per share if the Company does not complete an IPO by the maturity date.
-In connection with the sale of our convertible bridge notes, we will pay commissions of nine percent (9.0%) and will issue to WallachBeth Capital, LLC, Placement Agent's Warrants equal to ten percent (10.0%) of the Common Stock issuable by the Company in the private placement with substantially the same terms as the warrants issued to our noteholders.
-For noteholders who were not introduced to the Company by the Placement Agent, we will pay commissions of four and one-half percent (4.5%) and will issue Placement Agent's Warrants to our Placement Agent equal to two and one-half percent (2.5%) of the Common Stock issuable by the Company in the private placement.
-The warrants will have substantially the same terms as those issued to our noteholders.
+The warrants have a five-year term at an exercise price equal to \$5.25 per share.
+With one exception, the convertible bridge notes were amended in May 2022 to have a maturity date of August 31, 2022.
+The maturity date of one convertible bridge note with a principal amount of \$100,000 was not extended and has been repaid in full.